Col.

 football career at the University of Pennsylvania.
 He was born in

-have arrived in America after the Great Hunger in Donegal.
-The great
+to have arrived in America after the Great Hunger in Donegal.
+The

-Amos Alonzo Stagg rated him very highly.
-He was selected by Walter
+great Amos Alonzo Stagg rated him very highly.
+He was selected by

-Camp in his 1924 All American Team, Camp said "he had that greatest
+Walter Camp in his 1924 All American Team, Camp said "he had

-power to fulfill the requirements of both modern attack and defence".
+weight and power to fulfill the requirements of both modern attack

 TONY